federicoesposito/galaxySLED/README.md

 We developed a code to estimate the CO emission in AGN-host galaxies.
 The underlying model is described in Esposito et al. (submitted), and it has been tested with the data presented in Esposito et al. 2022.

 ## Download the code and the data
-- Select Code and click "Download ZIP"
+- Select the drop-down menu "Code" and click "Download ZIP"
 - Extract it in your favourite location

 ## Set up the environment